BillyONeal/pevFind/readme.txt

     #s = size
     #t = types
     #u = unpadded size
     #v = PE signature is valid.
 Prints 7 for valid or - for not.
-There can be
-        a valid signature even if the file even if the file contains no signature.
-        This is because when checking for validity pevFind will also look in windows' catalogs for a matching hash for the file in question.
     #w = File is protected by windows file protection.
 8 for protected, - for not.
     #x = Special Build
     #y = Header checksum in hex.
 Will be ten characters, 0xAAAAAAAA